-Figure 5.53: Signal distributions for 20 GeV π^- particles in a lead-fibre matrix.
+Figure 5.36: Signal distributions for 20 GeV π^- particles in the RD52 lead-fibre matrix.
 Shown are the measured (a) Čerenkov and (b) scintillation signal distributions as well as (c) the distribution obtained by combining the two signals according to Equation 5.8, with $\chi=0.45$.

-5.4.5.2 Hadronic performance
+5.5.5.2 Hadronic performance

-The response of a lead-fibre matrix was studied with pion and proton beams [41].
+The response of a lead-fibre matrix was studied with pion and proton beams [32].
 The energy was reconstructed with the dual-readout relation (Eq.
-5.8) and shows a restored gaussian response function (Figure 5.53) and linearity of the mean response.
+5.8) and shows a restored gaussian response function (Figure 5.36) and linearity of the mean response.